Wonders of the West Coast and North West of the Spitsbergen

 D1: Welcoming guests at the end of the day, embarkation and overnight in Longyaerbyen.

 D2: Introduction to the cruise and safety instructions, followed by sailing off to conquer the majestic ISFJORDEN.
-First stopover in the beautiful bay of Colesbukta, former Russian mining city.
+First stopover in the beautiful Ymerbukta or Trygghamna, encounter and approch of the first glacier.

 D3 to D11: Sailing along the west coast until reaching the extreme North West of the Spitsbergen.